 Years ago, it was expensive and very difficult to make spiral bevel gearboxes.
-And while the precision necessary to craft such beautiful and intricate pieces is still tricky, with the right attention to design and fabrication, it's much more doable.
+And while the precision necessary to craft such beautiful and intricate pieces is still tricky, technological advances in manufacturing make it much more doable.

-In order to fully appreciate the many advantages of spiral bevel gearboxes, here is everything you need to know about spiral bevel gear design.
+In order to fully appreciate the many advantages of spiral bevel gearboxes, here is everything you need to know about their design.

-The most common form of this kind of gearbox is a differential, like that found in a car.
-That is a much more complicated design which allows each wheel to turn at different rates.
+The most common form of spiral bevel gearbox is a differential, like that found in a car.
+This design is highly complex, allowing each wheel to turn at a different rate.
 It also relies on a pinion and ring gear assembly, where the driving and driven gears are very different in size.
-But the simplest form of a right angle gearbox uses the same elegant spiral bevel gear cut with gears much more similar in diameter and number of teeth.
+However, even the simplest form of a right angle gearbox uses the same elegant spiral bevel gear cut, but with gears much more similar in diameter and number of teeth.

 - They are on-plane.
-The input and output shafts are at a perfect right angle to each other, not offset vertically.
-The alternative, a hollow bore helical gearbox, cannot provide this direct transfer of power at a right angle in the same plane.
-This allows a spiral bevel gearbox to simply turn a corner to deliver the power you need where you need it.
+In a hollow bore helical gearbox, the input and output shafts are offset vertically, so they cannot provide direct transfer of power at a right angle in the same plane.
+Spiral bevel gears are aligned on-plane, allowing them to operate at any pitch angle to deliver the power you need where you need it.

 - They are precise.
 With less than half of a degree of backlash, there is little torque or power wasted in the slop of the gearbox.
-This is a feature of the intricate spiral bevel gear design which has to be made to very exacting specifications.
+This inherent efficiency is a result of the intricate spiral bevel gear design which has to be made to very exacting specifications.

 - They have a long life.
-Because of the tight tolerances in a spiral bevel gear design, there is very little wear between the teeth.
-This gives them a very long operating cycle with minimal maintenance other than basic lubrication.
+Because of the tight tolerances and gradual contact in a spiral bevel gear design, there is very little wear between the teeth.
+This gives them a relatively longer operating cycle with minimal maintenance other than basic lubrication.